Teaching Assistant Recruitment

 - a sample of your own writing, such as a seminar paper or term paper.
 You may limit the length of your sample to ten pages.

-2016-17 Academic Year Application Deadline:
+2020-21 Academic Year Application Deadline:

-Contact information for each college's writing program may be found on the pages at left under TA Recruitment.
-Please direct questions about the TA application process to Sue at email@example.com.
+Please direct questions about the TA application process for the Colleges Writing Programs to Sue at firstname.lastname@example.org.